-Telling others about your ideas is fun.
+- Telling others about your ideas is fun.
 There may be problems or issues with prototypes but it is important to be relaxed!
-Remember I am marking on a number of different things and the competition is not won or lost on the performance of the prototypes.
-I am using all of the sections of the marking criteria to award marks.

-- Ask students to come and sit in a semi-circle around the presentation area.
-Leave products on tables until ready to present.
-Run through how the presentations will work e.g. numerical order, once the previous team has finished - round of applause and then the next team can stand up and get ready. - There may be questions if you have time or if anything needs clarifying.
-Do not allow questions from students or other teachers. - Emphasise that any questions are intended to get them extra marks and not to trip them up.
+Remember the judge is marking on a number of different things and the competition is not won or lost on the performance of the prototypes.
+They are using all of the sections of the marking criteria to award marks - Run through how the presentations will work e.g. numerical order, once the previous team has finished round of applause and then the next team can stand up and get ready. - There may be questions if you have time or if anything needs clarifying.
+Do not allow questions from students or teachers. - Emphasise that any questions are intended to get them extra marks and not to trip them up.
 Keep questions as positive as possible. - Remind them we will cut them off if they go over time.